dansmyers/SystemsSoftwarePrinciples/Labs/5-REST-Part-2.md

 Okay, let's do some practical stuff.

 Create a top-level directory called `html` and add a file to it called `index.html`.
-This should be within the `4-REST` direcotry.
+This should be within the `4-REST` directory.
 Don't nest it within the `src` directory hierarchy.

 Put the following HTML into `index.html`: